carmecorbi/mcv-c5-team1/week4/README.md

   For object detection with a confidence threshold of `0.75`.

 - **Process**:
-  1. Ran person detection on all images.
+  1. Apply person detection to all images.
-  2. Removed images where at least one person was detected (with ≥ 75% confidence).
+  2. Remove images where at least one person is detected (with ≥ 75% confidence).

 - **Command**:
   ```bash